 Summary - In every era, there are megatrends that fundamentally change the way something in the world works.
-A company looking to innovate needs to understand the megatrends of today’s world, so it can get a jump start on what’s coming in five or 10 years.
+Here are the 7 that are relevant today.

 Earlier this year, after I took on the role of Chief Innovation Officer, I wrote about how important it is for companies to build an internal culture of innovation.

 As I explained, innovation is not about a mad scientist yelling “Eureka!” in a dingy lab; instead, it is the result of a deliberate, company-wide process involving collective and collaborative thought, planning, and effort.

 Today I want to expand on that notion, and show how awareness of megatrends can jumpstart the innovation process in a company of any size.

 What’s a megatrend?